andriideren/puzzle-solver/README.md

 # About project
 This demo application was implemented to solve geometric puzzles using backtracking algorithm with additional "greedy" strategy to optimize practical computing time

+**Short rules & game features**

++ The pieces must be fully placed and can not overlap on each other
++ The full game area must be covered
++ Application will return solution, detect if solution is impossible or stop by timeout if max timeout reached
++ Some fun predefined sets can be used or random set can be generated.
+Generated sets are full random so can be unsolvable

 # Implementation
 To solve puzzle **Greedy Backtracking** algorithm was implemented